 - Not for Beginners with Flash

 In Sketching Light: An Illustrated Tour of the Possibilities of Flash, Joe McNally continues what he started with The Hot Shoe Diaries.
 The emphasis here is showing what you can accomplish with light, if you understand how it speaks to the viewer.

-This time, we're not limited to small flash.
-Joe shares his experiences with a variety of sources, which include available light, small flash and some larger strobes.
-We're on a tour of the possibilities of light.
+This time, we’re not limited to small flash.
+Joe shares his experiences with various sources, including available light, small flash, and some larger strobes.
+We’re on a tour of the possibilities of light.

-The specific gear doesn't really matter.
-In fact, the gear mentioned in Sketching Light is a bit outdated by this point, replaced with newer Nikon and 3rd party gear.
-What's important here are the concepts of why he chose a specific piece of gear and the result it provides in the photo.
+The specific gear doesn’t matter.
+The gear mentioned in Sketching Light is a bit outdated by this point, replaced with newer Nikon and 3rd party gear.
+What’s important here are the concepts of why he chose a specific piece of gear and the result it provides in the photo.

 A flash is a flash.
 A diffuser is a diffuser.
-The differences may be in the details, but this is a book about concepts and possibilities – not a reference manual.
+The differences may be in the details, but this book is about concepts and possibilities – not a reference manual.

 Why I Wanted to Read Sketching Light